 #5 – Infant Immunity

 Researchers suspect that infant children who are exposed to animals at these younger ages are building up a tolerance towards pet-allergens like dander and bacteria.
 Their studies have shown that infants born in environments with dogs and/or cats are half as likely to develop allergies later in life.
 Apparently being exposed to animals after the first year of life seems to make no difference.

 #6 – Cat Comforts

 Having your four-legged friend with you at school, home or work will give you a richer, happier and longer life according to these sources.
-But for animal lovers, we’re already aware of the many joys that come from the unconditional love from our pets.
+But for animal lovers, we’re already aware of the many joys that come with the unconditional love of our pets.

 Thank you to Amber Kingsley for this guest post!

 Love Fun Paw Care and want to go steady?